top of page

 Learn what it's like from the other side and get some tips on how you can make yourself seem the ideal candidate

-Presenter: Jonathan Firth :: Host: James Gardiner
+Presenter: Jonathan Firth :: Host: Charles Fowler

 The Hidden Job Market (2) - The Direct Approach